seanzw/UCLA-CS33-Spring22-OpenMP/README.md

 Total time: 0.195 seconds
 ```

-The actual running time your machine may be different.
+The actual running time on your machine may be different.
 Also, it reports the
 matrix size as `8193x8193` as the algorithm requires padding the matrix by 1.

 Now let's run the parallelized version and check if the result is correct.